-If instead C initiates a separatist civil war at time t, then neither player consumes in that period.
+If instead C initiates a separatist civil war in period t, then neither player consumes in that period.
 If the separatist attempt fails, then period t+1 begins a subgame strategically equivalent to that in period t.
-If instead C successfully separates, then the tax rate drops permanently to 0 in every future period and only the labor supply stage is played.
-This means that G and C's interaction becomes trivial.
-The future continuation value for C in the subgame following successful secession is $V{\rm sec}^C$ .
-The corresponding continuation value for G equals 0 because G has lost its revenue source.
-Figures 1 and 2 present trees for the stage games and Appendix Table A.1 summarizes the parameters and choice variables in the game.
+If instead C successfully separates, then the tax rate drops permanently to 0 in every future period and C choosing a labor allocation is the only strategic action.
+In the subgame following successful secession, C's future continuation value is V{sec}^C and G's is 0 because it has no revenue source.
+Figures 1 and 2 present trees for the stage games and Appendix Table A.1 summarizes the parameters and choice variables.

-Figure 1: Tree of Stage Game if C Has Not Seceded
+Figure 1: Tree of Stage Game in Status Quo Territorial Regime

-Figure 2: Tree of Stage Game if C Has Seceded
+Figure 2: Tree of Stage Game Post-Secession